Find Affordable College Courses

 Top Schools for an Associate in History

 Our analysis found American Public University System to be the best school for history students who want to pursue a associate degree in the United States.
-Located in the fringe town of Charles Town, American Military University is a private for-profit school with a very large student population.
+Located in the fringe town of Charles Town, American Military University is a private for-profit school with a fairly large student population.

 Read full report on History at Utah Valley University